 See the chart below for sizes and recommended flow rates:

 |SDR 35 Pipe Size||Max.
 Flow Rate||Rooftop Area (Atlanta)||Above-Ground Model||Inlet Centerline|

 to Filter Top

 |8"||270 - 576 gpm||10,000 s.f.||PR200||5.4"||HD200||6.1"|

 |16"||1685 - 3630 gpm||70,000 s.f.||PR400||10.2"||HD400||13.62"|

 * The "Invert" in the chart above is the drop from inlet to outlet.
-These are some of the lowest in the industry, and allow for filters to be installed inside tanks, out of sight.
+These are some of the lowest in the industry, much lower than conventional vortex filters, and allow for filters to be installed inside tanks, out of sight.